 Do you own a small business that depends on heavy equipment?
-Whether you own a construction company or deal in excavation, building maintenance, food production, or another industry, you know just how expensive this type of equipment can be.
+Whether you own a construction company or deal in excavation, building maintenance, food production, or another industry, you know just how expensive equipment like forklifts, loaders and manufacturing equipment can be.
 Heavy equipment financing or leasing may be what you need to purchase the equipment that will help you grow your business.

 Even if you don’t have the cash to pay for it upfront (few businesses do), there are plenty of heavy equipment financing solutions at your disposal that can help you conserve working capital and still get the equipment you need to run your business.